 As illustrated by the Truvada case, pharmaceutical companies have several tools at their disposal to extend market exclusivity for as long as possible.

 The Court interprets EU law to make sure it is applied in the same way in all EU countries.
 Therefore, national courts will have to take into account the CJEU interpretation in the Teva vs Gilead case and in similar proceedings.
-It may be difficult for the UK High Court of Justice to come to a different conclusion than the CJEU and thus the removal of the SPC for Truvada in the UK should follow.
-Further the CJEU interpretation should pave the way for the rejection of all other SPCs on Truvada in the EU should those SPCs be challenged.
+On 18 September 2018, the UK High Court of Justice followed the CJEU and concluded that the SPC must be revoked because it does not comply with Article 3(a).
+The CJEU judgement should pave the way for the rejection of most other SPCs on Truvada in the EU should those SPCs be challenged.

 While the SPC for TD/FTC based on patent EP0915894 was refused by patent offices or revoked in judicial proceedings in some countries (eg. Austria, France, Germany, Greece, Sweden, the Netherlands), we understand an SPC remains active at least in Belgium, Ireland and Switzerland.

 In Switzerland, one box of 30 tablets of Truvada costs 900 CHF (Euro 800,–) compared to Euro 176,– in France.
 In the Netherlands, where the SPC was never granted, the lowest price for 30 tablets/capsules of generic TD/FTC is Euro 29,91.